 - 2 points on food delivery and dining

 - 1.25 points on everything else

-Regarding the welcome bonus, American Express Aeroplan Card offers up to 50,000 points.
-This is higher than what some other Amex card offer, like the Amex Gold, which offers 40,000 MR points.
-However, it's considerably lower than the American Express Aeroplan Reserve's welcome bonus, which can give you up to 85,000 points.
+Regarding the welcome bonus, the American Express Aeroplan Card offers up to 40,000 points, which is the same as the Amex Gold.
+However, it's considerably lower than the American Express Aeroplan Reserve's welcome bonus, which can give you up to 90,000 points.
 The American Express Aeroplan Reserve Card provides higher points which is a significant advantage for cardholders, at least during the first year.

 American Express Aeroplan Reserve Card offers substantial benefits and perks to its cardholders.
 Individuals who frequently fly in Air Canada can take advantage of the points back.
 You can acquire points you can redeem for rewards while you spend on eligible purchases on your travel.

 When choosing a travel card, you must consider several factors impacting your fees and benefits.
 It all comes down to what you want to get out of your card the most.
 If you prefer having access to great hotels at a discount, an option like Amex's Marriott Bonvoy card may make better sense.
 But if you want to save on airfare and significantly improve your airport experience, the Aeroplan Reserve might be better.
 Make sure you acquire the card most convenient and advantageous to you.